Torry McTyer: Kansas City Chiefs

 On September 3, 2019, McTyer signed with the Kansas City Chiefs' practice squad.

 Cincinnati Bengals

 On September 26, 2019, McTyer was signed by the Cincinnati Bengals off the Chiefs practice squad.
 He re-signed with the Bengals on March 23, 2020.
 He was waived on September 5, 2020, but re-signed with the team two days later.
 He was waived again on September 15 and re-signed to the practice squad the following day.
-McTyer was elevated to the active roster on October 3 and October 10 for the team's weeks 4 and 5 games against the Jacksonville Jaguars and Baltimore Ravens, and reverted to the practice squad after each game.
+McTyer was elevated to the active roster on October 3 and 10 for the team's weeks 4 and 5 games against the Jacksonville Jaguars and Baltimore Ravens, and reverted to the practice squad after each game.
 He was placed on the practice squad/injured list on October 24.
 His practice squad contract expired after the season on January 11, 2021.

 Washington Football Team

 McTyer signed with the Washington Football Team on January 12, 2021.
 He got significant playing time in the Week 4 win against the Atlanta Falcons due to an injury to cornerback Benjamin St-Juste, but was injured on the last play of the game.
 McTyer was placed on injured reserve on October 5, 2021.